Pewpewarrows/AssetRace/README.md

 * Minified files, each separately, at the end, with injected script tags
 * Minified files, concatenated, in the head, with injected script tags
 * Minified files, concatenated, at the end, with injected script tags
+* Minified files, bundled, in the head, with injected script tags
+* Minified files, bundled, at the end, with injected script tags
 * Minified files, each separately, in the head, with injected script tags, jQuery from CDN
 * Minified files, each separately, at the end, with injected script tags, jQuery from CDN
 * Minified files, concatenated, in the head, with injected script tags, jQuery from CDN
 * Minified files, concatenated, at the end, with injected script tags, jQuery from CDN
+* Minified files, bundled, in the head, with injected script tags, jQuery from CDN
+* Minified files, bundled, at the end, with injected script tags, jQuery from CDN

 (Defer doesn't exist for injected script tag, skipping)